namita1409/Holiday-Search/README.md

 requests:

- 🏚The first search result should be the best value holiday we can provide, based on the customers requirements.
+ 🏚The first search result should be the best value holiday (best price) we can provide, based on the customers requirements.

  👉 Sample test cases to verify the success of work are listed below: